WORKING PAPERS

 This study uses a cohort-based regression discontinuity to examine how pension payout modalities impact labor supply decisions, wage reporting and the timing of retirement.
 It exploits a unique institutional feature: when the Dominican Republic privatized their pension system in 2003, individuals older than 45 at the time of first participation were granted the right to withdraw their accumulated pension balances as a lumpsum payment instead of annuities.
 Theoretically, lumpsum retirement payouts could incentivize individuals to retire earlier if they are biased towards immediate consumption at the expense of long-term planning.
 On the other hand, the prospect of lumpsum retirement benefits could increase incentives to participate, for example if individuals hope to start a small business in old age.
 Consistent with the first hypothesis, we find that pension claiming jumps by 15pp at the discontinuity, but we find no evidence that the lumpsum payouts option encouraged participation at younger ages.
 We are currently exploring complementary data sources, including survey and tax data (which is being exploited in a parallel engagement with the ministry of finance) to identify how receiving pension benefits as a lumpsum affects the subsequent consumption, employment and welfare of older individuals.

 Due to lack of information, liquidity constraints or lack of trust in government, workers may not value the benefits associated with formality, particularly health and pension coverage.
 In that case, payroll contributions would be perceived purely as a tax and labor regulation would create large incentives to working informally.
 If, instead, workers know and value these benefits, it is likely that those who work informally do it by lack of opportunity rather than by choice.
-We run an online discrete choice experiment a la Maestas et al. (2023) in which individuals chose between hypothetical jobs with varying characteristics, including wage levels and formality.
-We find that formality is valued at 13% of the wage level on average, which is positive, but lower than the level of payroll contributions.
-We also find that those employed in formal jobs have higher valuation of formality benefits.
+We run an online discrete choice experiment in Uzbekistan a la Maestas et al. (2023) in which individuals chose between hypothetical jobs with varying characteristics, including wage levels and formality.
+We also elicit the extent to which earnings are underreported.
+We also collect information on the financial and behavioral determinant of the willingness to contribute to social security.